jquast/x84/docs/handbook/chapter04.rst

 Chapter 4: the kernel
 =====================

-x/84 is configured as a seperate 'kernel' and 'userland' scripting path to be optionally located at two different filepaths.
+x/84 is configured as a separate 'kernel' and 'userland' scripting path to be optionally located at two different filepaths.

 Any changes to engine internals bump release majors.
 Scripts are encouraged to